cdoorenweerd/PyCOIStats/README.md

 - `aln_renamer.py` changes sequence names in a fasta alignment based on a two column csv reference file with headers 'current_name' and 'new_name'.
 With the '-l' flag the script will simply generate a txt file with all current sequence names.
 This script is helpful to get the species naming convention right.

-- `aln_filter.py` filters sequences to meet the minimum length requirement and be distinct haplotypes, and writes the result to a new fasta.
+- `aln_filter.py` filters sequences to meet the minimum length requirement and removes non-distinct haplotypes, outputs a new fasta.
 Recommended to run before aln_pdistancer.
 Non-distinct haplotypes across different species raise a warning and are retained.
 Can also remove the third codon positions from an alignment with the flag -w.

 - `aln_splitspecies.py` will generate a separate fasta for each species in a subfolder /species_fastas